Navigation

 https://gitlab.com/AdamSchrey/image_and_buttons

-Some of the things done here will most likely not be necessary on devices that run Wayland.
+Some of the things done here will maybe not be necessary on some devices or in future versions of Ubuntu Touch.

 I had to add this lines to the .desktop file: